Roman calendar: Republican calendar

 According to the later writers Censorinus and Macrobius, to correct the mismatch of the correspondence between months and seasons due to the excess of one day of the Roman average year over the tropical year, the insertion of the intercalary month was modified according to the scheme: common year (355 days), leap year with 23-day February followed by 27-day Mercedonius (377 days), common year, leap year with 23-day February followed by 28-day Mercedonius (378 days), and so on for the first 16 years of a 24-year cycle.
 In the last 8 years, the intercalation took place with the month of Mercedonius only 27 days, except the last intercalation which did not happen.
 Hence, there would be a typical common year followed by a leap year of 377 days for the next 6 years and the remaining 2 years would sequentially be common years.
 The result of this twenty-four-year pattern was of great precision for the time: 365.25 days, as shown by the following calculation:

 The consuls' terms of office were not always a modern calendar year, but ordinary consuls were elected or appointed annually.
-The traditional list of Roman consuls used by the Romans to date their years began in 509BC.
+The traditional list of Roman consuls used by the Romans to date their years began in 509 BC.

 Flavian reform

 Gnaeus Flavius, a secretary (scriba) to censor App.
-Claudius Caecus, introduced a series of reforms in 304BC.
+Claudius Caecus, introduced a series of reforms in 304 BC.
 Their exact nature is uncertain, although he is thought to have begun the custom of publishing the calendar in advance of the month, depriving the priests of some of their power but allowing for a more consistent calendar for official business.

 Julian reform

-Julius Caesar, following his victory in his civil war and in his role as pontifex maximus, ordered a reformation of the calendar in 46BC.
+Julius Caesar, following his victory in his civil war and in his role as pontifex maximus, ordered a reformation of the calendar in 46 BC.
 This was undertaken by a group of scholars apparently including the Alexandrian Sosigenes and the Roman M. Flavius.
 Its main lines involved the insertion of ten additional days throughout the calendar and regular intercalation of a single leap day every fourth year to bring the Roman calendar into close agreement with the solar year.
-The year 46BC was the last of the old system and included three intercalary months, the first inserted in February and two more—Intercalaris Prior and Posterior—before the kalends of December.
+The year 46 BC was the last of the old system and included three intercalary months, the first inserted in February and two more—Intercalaris Prior and Posterior—before the kalends of December.